 BUILDING SETBACK means the shortest distance between the exterior foundation wall of the building and the nearest lot line.
-Depending on the land use district, the minimum setback will vary.
+Depending on the zoning district, the minimum setback will vary.

 BUILDING WIDTH, MINIMUM means the minimum horizontal distance of the building's living space measured parallel to the shortest exterior wall of the building and perpendicular to the longest exterior wall of the building and excludes porches, decks, patios, balconies, carports, garages, unheated storage space, porte-cochere and other similar architectural features.
-BUSINESS means a commercial, merchandising, or industrial activity or undertaking, a profession, trade, occupation, calling or employment or an activity providing goods or services, whether or not for profit and however organized or formed, including a cooperative or association of persons.

-BYLAW means the Land Use Bylaw of the Village of Barons.
+BYLAW means the Land Use Bylaw of the Village of Milo.

-CERTIFICATE OF COMPLIANCE means a document signed by the Development Authority, certifying that a development complies with this bylaw with respect to yard requirements and insofar as represented on an Alberta Land Surveyors' Real Property Report.
+CERTIFICATE OF COMPLIANCE means a document signed by the Development Authority, certifying that a development complies with this Bylaw with respect to yard requirements and insofar as represented on an Alberta Land Surveyors' Real Property Report.